Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems

 where $\mathbf{M}$ is the adjacency matrix of a weighted, antagonistic tree as in \ref{app:signstab}, and $\mathbf{D}$ is a diagonal matrix with nonnegative diagonal entries, i.e., $[\mathbf{D}]_{ii} = D_{ii} \geq 0$.
 Hence, the distinction with the matrix $\mathbf{M}$ in ~\ref{app:signstab} is that the diagonal entries of $\mathbf{M}'$ can be nonzero, and therefore for clarity we added the prime.
 We show that for this ensemble all eigenvalues have nonpositive real parts, i.e.,

 for all $i=1,2,\ldots,N$.

 The derivation consists of two parts.
-First, in \ref{sec:C1}, we show that Eq.~(\ref{eq:cond1x}) holds for matrices $\mathbf{K}'$ built from subtracting a nonnegative diagonal matrix to an antisymmetric matrix.
+First, in \ref{sec:C1}, we perform a standard linear algebra computation to show that Eq.~(\ref{eq:cond1x}) holds for matrices $\mathbf{K}'$ built from subtracting a nonnegative diagonal matrix to an antisymmetric matrix.
 Second, in \ref{sec:C2}, we show that $\mathbf{M}'$ is related to a matrix $\mathbf{K}'$ by a similarity transformation, and hence they share the same eigenvalues.
 We end this appendix with a related result: in \ref{sec:C3} we show that the width spectrum of a diagonal matrix shrinks when we add to it an antisymmetric matrix.